St. Louis–San Francisco 1522

-St. Louis–San Francisco Railway 1522 is a preserved 1500-class 4-8-2 "Mountain" type steam locomotive built in May 1926 by the Baldwin Locomotive Works for the St. Louis–San Francisco Railway (SLSF), also known as the "Frisco".
+St. Louis–San Francisco Railway 1522 is a preserved 1500-class "Mountain" type steam locomotive built in May 1926 by the Baldwin Locomotive Works (BLW) for the St. Louis–San Francisco Railway (SLSF), also known as the "Frisco".

 It, along with her sisters, was built to handle Frisco's heavier passenger trains through the hilly Ozark regions.
 It was retired by the Frisco in 1951 and in May 1959 donated to the National Museum of Transportation in St. Louis, Missouri, where it is currently on display.
 It was restored to operating condition in the spring of 1988 and operated in excursion service until the fall of 2002 when it was placed back into retirement at the museum.
-As of 2025, No. 1522 is on static display at the National Museum of Transportation in St. Louis, Missouri.
+As of 2026, No. 1522 is on static display at the National Museum of Transportation in St. Louis, Missouri.
 Five other examples of Frisco Mountain-type locomotives are preserved today throughout the United States.

 History

 Revenue service

 St. Louis–San Francisco 1522 was built in May 1926 as part of the third order of 1500-class (referred to in one source as T-54) "Mountain" type locomotives for the St. Louis-San Francisco Railway.
 Purchased for $70,000, originally built as a coal burner it was converted to burn oil shortly after it was purchased by the Frisco.
 The locomotive was built to handle heavy passenger and freight services along the Frisco Railway's Eastern and Western divisions, and had a 200 PSI boiler pressure, 69-inch drivers, 54,085 lbs. of tractive effort, and a top speed of 70 mph.
 Throughout its career, No. 1522, along with the other 1500s, was found to be well-liked by engine crews, dispatchers, and the motive power department.
 As they were true general-purpose locomotives, they were well suited for use in hotshot freight service, fast passenger service, or even local runs.

-In the decade following the start of World War II No. 1522 and 15 other 1500-class locomotives were upgraded with booster engines, boiler pressure increased to 210 psi, and 691/2-inch drivers, increasing their tractive force to 56,380 lbs (65,550 lbs. with the booster) and their top speed to 90 mph.
+In the decade following the start of World War II in 1939 No. 1522 and 15 other 1500-class locomotives were upgraded with booster engines, boiler pressure increased to 210 psi, and 691/2-inch drivers, increasing their tractive force to 56,380 lbs (65,550 lbs. with the booster) and their top speed to 90 mph.
 At the same time, the Frisco Railway was experimenting with diesel locomotives and began rapid conversion to diesel during the late 1940s and early 1950s.
 All scheduled steam operations ended on the Frisco in February 1952, and reserve steam operations ended in 1956.

 First retirement

-The 1522 was originally retired in 1951 after the Frisco ended all steam operations.
-In May 1959, The locomotive was selected for preservation and donated to the Museum of Transportation of St. Louis, Missouri where it would sit for 26 years.
+No. 1522 was originally retired in 1951 after the Frisco ended all steam operations.
+In May 1959, the locomotive was selected for preservation and donated to the Museum of Transportation of St. Louis, Missouri where it would sit for 26 years.